-A typical week includes five days of lessons, one day for riders to hack on their own or give their horse another day off, and one "day off".
-Supervised night check is typically organized in teams of two, expect to return at least once a week at night.
+A typical week includes five days of lessons, one day for riders to hack on their own (or give their horse another day off), and one "day off".
+Supervised night checks are typically organized in teams of two, so expect to return at least once a week at night.

-The "day off" usually falls on Monday, this is also when you can expect more than usual activity at the farm with regard to landscape work, trash removal, manure removal, deliveries, and maintenance.
+The "day off" usually falls on Monday.
+Monday is also when you can expect more than usual activity at the farm with regard to landscape work, trash removal, manure removal, deliveries, and maintenance.
 It is also a popular day to schedule your farrier, vet, or chiropractor appointments.
-Turn your horse out, hand walk, graze, etc. but do not ride your horse.
+Plan to turn your horse out, hand walk, graze, etc., but do not ride your horse.
 Horses are working very hard in the program and one day off is required unless you discuss otherwise with Lendon.

-This is a "day off" for your horse, as YOU are still expected to take care of your horse and complete stable chores on Mondays.
-Riders often pair up so one does the AM chores for two horses and the other does PM chores, this frees up a half day.
+This "day off" is for your horse, as YOU are still expected to take care of your horse and complete stable chores.
+Riders often pair up so one does the A.M. chores for two horses and the other does P.M. chores-this frees up a half day.
+All such arrangements must be approved by your stable manager.